bookofproofs/bookofproofs.github.io/_sources/history/19th-century/peirce-benjamin.md

 * Peirce examined the thirty downward lines in the signature and measured the angle of each.
 * Perhaps it was fortunate that the case was decided on the basis of a legal formality and Peirce's evidence was not crucial in determining the outcome of the case.
 * He used the, now familiar, tools of idempotent and nilpotent elements (terms invented by Peirce) to establish the foundations of a general theory of linear associative algebra and he presented multiplication tables for over 150 new algebras in the book.
-* His son Charles Peirce later edited the work for publication in the American Journal of Mathematics  in 1881.
 * There is another side to Peirce's career which we still have to mention.
 * Benjamin Peirce received many honours for his outstanding contributions to American mathematics.
 * Peirce was one of a committee of five set up by the American Academy of Arts and Sciences in 1847 to organise the Smithsonian Institution.